zulip/zulip/docs/integration-guide.md

 ## Webhook integrations

+A webhook allows a third-party service to push data to you when something happens.
+It's different from making a REST API call, where you send a request to the service's API and wait for a response.
+With a webhook, the third-party service sends you an HTTP POST when it has something for you.
+Your webhook integration defines the URI the service uses to communicate with Zulip, and handles that incoming data.

 New Zulip webhook integrations can take just a few hours to write, including tests and documentation, if you use the right process.
 Here's how we recommend doing it: